County Monaghan: Geography

 Notable mountains include Slieve Beagh (on the Tyrone and Fermanagh borders), Mullyash Mountain and Coolberrin Hill (214 m, 702 ft).
 Lakes include Lough Avaghon, Dromore Lough, Drumlona Lough, Lough Egish, Emy Lough, Lough Fea, Inner Lough (in Dartrey Forest), Muckno Lough and White Lough.
-Notable rivers include the River Fane (along the Louth border), the River Glyde (along the Louth and Meath borders), the Ulster Blackwater (along the Tyrone border) and the Dromore River (along the Cavan border, linking Cootehill to Ballybay).
+Notable rivers include the River Fane (along the Louth border), the River Glyde (along the Louth and Meath borders), the Ulster Blackwater (along the Tyrone border), and the Dromore River (along the Cavan border, linking Cootehill to Ballybay).

 Monaghan has a number of forests, including Rossmore Forest and Dartrey Forest.
 Managed by Coillte since 1988, the majority of trees are conifers.
-Due to a long history of intensive farming and recent intensive forestry practices, only small pockets of native woodland remain.
+Because of a long history of intensive farming and recent intensive forestry practices, only small pockets of native woodland remain.

 The Finn Bridge is a border crossing point over the River Finn to County Fermanagh.
 It is close to Scotshouse.

 Geology

 Lead used to be mined in County Monaghan.
 Mines included Annaglogh Lead Mines and Lisdrumgormley Lead Mines.